Pverte/pafi/README.md

 # Pafi
 Pafi is a Discord that when you send him a spotify, deezer (only deezer and spotify for now) or soundcloud, he return all the information and links to listen it in other streaming platforms.

-# How it's working
+# How to use
 Simply /spotify or /deezer with the link of the song, of the album or of the artist and Pafi will return the informations.

 ## Features :
+- Give informations about a track, an album and an artist from a Deezer Link
-- Return all the informations about the music from the spotify API from deezer and spotify
+- While waiting the API to awnser, give fun facts about the music industry
-- Return all the links to listen the music
+- Show the links to listen to the music on other streaming platforms

 # Contributing :